toralf/torutils/README.md

 sudo apt install iptables ipset jq
 ```

-Make a backup of the current iptables _filter_ table before if wanted.
+Make a backup of the current iptables _filter_ table before if needed.
 Set the variable `jump` in line [226](ipv4-rules.sh#L226) to the value `ACCEPT` for a dry run of the Tor ORport rules.
 Then run: